Intrinsic Motivation

 Mind mapping is an effective tool used to analyze the situation, establishing correlations between it and the core problem, hopefully, the best way to move forward will be highlighted with some positive thinking and application of such thoughts.

-Dream and brainstorm approaches, this is the best bit.
+Dream and brainstorm approaches, this is the best bit of critical thinking skills.
 Imagine the problem solved positively, no matter how seemingly impossible some of the solutions may be.
 To think critically we must do so without borders, boxes, or walls within the mind.

 Design, Deliver, and Debrief:

 Learning is “hands-on” therefore, the presentation of ideas and knowledge requires practical application.
-Throughout the Critical Thinking process, we always explore trends to identify the strengths, weaknesses, opportunities, and threats to solutions.
-Action, analysis and reflection are indispensable, continual parts of thinking critically.
+Throughout the Critical Thinking process, My Tutor Partners always explore trends to identify the strengths, weaknesses, opportunities, and threats to solutions.
+Action, analysis, and reflection are indispensable, continual parts of thinking critically.

 Most importantly, the analysis of thought and action equips students with the skills needed to succeed as critical thinkers navigating the world.